Rotorua on a Backpacker Budget

 There are a host of wonderful ways to enjoy Rotorua without having to pay a penny

-Where to Sleep and Eat in Rotorua on a Budget
+Where to Sleep in Rotorua on a Budget

 Rotorua has a whole district of backpacker hostels, and the healthy competition keeps standards high and prices reasonable.
 Four Canoes Hostel and Bar on Fenton Street is a geothermally heated hostel with a Maori-influenced interior, and makes a good base close to the town centre.